githubtraining/reviewing-a-pull-request/responses/04_requiring-changes.md

   - _Note: Before you submit your review, your line comments are pending and only visible to you.
 You can edit pending comments anytime before you submit your review.
 To cancel a pending review, including all of its pending comments, scroll down to the end of the timeline on the Conversation tab, then click **Cancel review**._
 1. Above the changed code, click **Review changes**.
 1. Type a comment summarizing your feedback on the proposed changes.
+  - _Note: The problem here is that too many Tetris pieces are the same color.
+In your review, it would be good to suggest other colors that would be easier to see for people playing the game._
 1. Select **Request changes** to submit feedback that must be addressed before the pull request can be merged.
 1. Click **Submit review**.